 - Copies of emails or alterative correspondence that may have been referenced.

 Additional staff resources

 1. Recommended wording for formal stage outcome letters

 Please see the template wording below, in relation to formal stage discipline, academic appeals, complaints and fitness to practise outcome letters.

-3. Template Interim Findings Letter for when TLSO or Faculty may direct some form of case reconsideration
+3. Template Interim Findings Letter for when TLSD or Faculty may direct some form of case reconsideration